dwheeler7/hs-wf/README.md

 HubSpot forms are ugly.
 Webflow forms don't really work with HubSpot.
 Here's your fix: embed HubSpot forms and style them from Webflow.

 ## 1. Create form in HubSpot
+Do everything you normally would _except:_
 - Select `Set as raw HTML form`
-- Copy the form embed code
+- Copy the form embed code after you publish

 ## 2. Edit HubSpot's form embed code